Kristopher-Ray/polaris-us.org/content/updates/the-ccp-is-increasing-military-spending-–-again.md

 featured: true
 title: The CCP is Increasing Military Spending – Again
 date: 2025-03-07T06:19:52.918Z
-summary: Earlier this week, China has announced a 7.2% increase in its military budget, continuing decades of rapid expansion while pledging readiness for war with the U.S. To prevent a catastrophic conflict, America must abandon budget cuts and invest in a stronger defense to deter threats before it’s too late.
+summary: Earlier this week, China announced a 7.2% increase in its military budget, continuing decades of rapid expansion while pledging readiness for war with the U.S. To prevent a catastrophic conflict, America must abandon budget cuts and invest in a stronger defense to deter threats before it’s too late.